majalinet/cssvars/README.md

 #### 100's of Free UI Elements
 All needed elements are ready.
 Typography, buttons, cards, icons, tabs, carousel, masonry, Flex gallery ...

-#### 100's of Free UI Elements
-All needed elements are ready.
-Typography, buttons, cards, icons, tabs, carousel, masonry, Flex gallery ...

 #### Scoped CSS
-AgileCSS styles could be applied to a single element without breaking your existing code
+CSSvars styles could be applied to a single element without breaking your existing code

+#### Themes
+14 themes, to change theme change the variables in the CSS file, you can choose one of the pre-built themes, or change the varables to match your needs

+#### Dark & Light Themes
+Pre-built dark & light themes and you can enable auto detect theme switcher based on the user's browser settings

 #### Icons Included
 Easy to use and style any SVG icon, no need for extra resources and icons frameworks